Skip to content

 Where Descope hurts

 Compliance breadth is narrower than Auth0, no FedRAMP, no PCI DSS direct attestation.
-For most consumer and B2B SaaS this is fine; for federal or fintech workloads it isn't.

 How Descope compares